MonlamIT/Tibetan-Lexicon/README.md

 # Tibetan-Lexicon

+This repo contains lists of Tibetan words based on the entries of the Monlam Dictionary.

+- file-name - this list contains 367,011 entries.
-This is a list of Tibetan words with 367,011 and 107,000 entries.
-It is sorted alphabetically.
-In the future, we will add frequency data and sort the list by frequency so that the list can be used for keyboard auto-completion applications.
+- file-name - this list contains 107,000 entries.

+The lists are sorted alphabetically.
+In the future, we will add frequency data and sort them by frequency so that the data can be used for keyboard auto-complete and other applications.